Donald Trump’s reputation ‘probably’ not tarnished by Panorama edit, MPs told

 The former journalist spoke of “incipient problems” with “systemic causes” at the corporation and said: “There’s real work that needs to be done at the BBC.”

+Also on Monday, BBC board member Sir Robbie Gibb told MPs the idea he led a “a broad-level orchestrated coup” at the corporation is “complete nonsense”.

+It comes following the resignation of BBC director-general Tim Davie and news chief Deborah Turness and amid criticism that the background of the non-executive board member, who was the director of communications for Theresa May when she was in Downing Street, could undermine the corporation’s independence and impartiality.

-After the report, BBC chairman Samir Shah apologised on behalf of the BBC over an “error of judgment” and accepted the editing of the 2024 documentary gave “the impression of a direct call for violent action”.
+After Mr Prescott’s report, BBC chairman Samir Shah apologised on behalf of the BBC over an “error of judgment” and accepted the editing of the 2024 documentary gave “the impression of a direct call for violent action”.

 Despite the apology, Mr Trump said he would proceed with legal action for “anywhere between one billion dollars (£759.8 million) and five billion dollars (£3.79 billion)”.